TichaNicha/DanceDanceDraw/README.md

 # DanceDanceDraw
-wanted to try creating a website inspired by DaniP's wonder of wonder site
+my attempt at recreating DaniP's wonder of wonder site